GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

   - **User-Centric Monitoring:**  Highlight the need to prioritize metrics that reflect the user's perspective, even if they don't directly align with backend performance.
   - **Proactive Problem Solving:** Encourage students to think proactively about potential monitoring gaps and explore solutions like synthetic monitoring or real user monitoring (RUM) to gain insights into frontend performance.

+> [!NOTE]
-- **Note:**  The goal of this challenge is not to debug the frontend issue itself, but to highlight the limitations of relying solely on backend metrics and to encourage a more holistic approach to monitoring.
+> The goal of this challenge is not to debug the frontend issue itself, but to highlight the limitations of relying solely on backend metrics and to encourage a more holistic approach to monitoring.